Indy Q+A: Where can I go to receive the COVID-19 vaccine in Nevada? Is it safe? Can I choose which vaccine I get?

-Vaccination sites will be requiring social distancing and mask wearing.
-When it’s your turn, you’ll be asked some additional questions and to confirm that you are who you say you are.
+Vaccination sites enforce social distancing and mask wearing.
+When it’s your turn, you’ll be asked some brief questions and to confirm that you are who you say you are.
 The vaccination itself will be quick like the flu shot — just a shot in the arm — but then you’ll be directed to a waiting area where you’ll be asked to wait at least 15 minutes to monitor for any immediate side effects, or 30 minutes if you have a history of anaphylaxis.

 Can I choose which vaccine I get?

 Right now, because so little of the vaccine is currently available, most people aren’t going to have a choice about which vaccine they get, though your vaccine registration portal may tell you which product is being offered, so be sure to check when signing up for the vaccine.
 Public health professionals and doctors have said that people should take whichever vaccine is offered first to them.

 How do we know the vaccine is safe?

 According to Johns Hopkins University, none of the vaccine trials have reported any serious safety concerns.